nevdelap/go-reader/README.md

 <img src="og-image.png" alt="語 Reader on desktop"><br>
 *語 Reader on desktop.*

-Everything runs in the browser — no account, no server, no API calls, **no AI**.
+Japanese text processing runs in your browser — no account, no server-side text analysis, **no AI**.
+The site does load Google Analytics and Google Fonts; your reading text is not sent to them by the app.

 **[https://nevdelap.github.io/go-reader/](https://nevdelap.github.io/go-reader/)**